Admission Requirements

 This is a service offered by SCIENCE, but it is not a service you have to make use of in order for you to apply for admission.

-• The amount of ECTS credits obtained within climate change related study elements
+• Total number of ECTS credits in courses within climate change related study elements

 Limitation on second degrees